untitaker/mysteryshack/README.md

 * Web admin sessions are stored inside signed cookies.
 The key is generated at server startup.
 To log everybody out, restart the server.

-* OAuth tokens are [JWT](https://jwt.io/)s that are signed with a per-user key.
+* OAuth tokens are JSON signed with a per-user key.
 The server stores a list of `client_id`s the user has authorized, and checks if the token's `client_id` claim is found in that list.

 ## License